alimtw/ColmarAcademy/README.md

 ●	What did you struggle with in this project?
 <br>
 Still confuse with the container and the flex to arrange the required picture, text and dimension.
 Especially this time without the width and height.
-So have to made assume about desktop standard px in order to proceed with the exercise.
-Also, cannot remember all the coding that can be used for the CSS.
+So have to made assumation about desktop standard px in order to proceed with the exercise.
+Also, cannot remember all the coding that is used for the CSS.
+Time constraint also struggle and made my mind gone.

 ●	What would make your experience with this assessment better?
 <br>
-Seem that there is alot of practice and looking at different examples that web is being done.
+Alot of practice and guidance required.
+Also, need to see different web design and how they managed it.
+Alot of time needed to improve.